Running ChemSTEP (Auto DOCK and Build)

 5. Set Up the ChemSTEP Run Directory

-Make a directory to run ChemSTEP in, cd into it, and copy in necessary files by running:
+Make a directory to run ChemSTEP in, cd into it, and copy in necessary files.

 mkdir chemstep_run